 The University of Sydney Confucius Institute

-By Professor Duncan Ivison, Dean, Faculty of Arts and Social Sciences Chairman of the Confucius Institute Board
+By Professor Duncan Ivison, Acting Deputy Vice-Chancellor (Research), Chairman of the Confucius Institute Board

 The University of Sydney Confucius Institute was established in 2008 to cultivate a better understanding of Chinese culture in Australia.
 In the past five years, we have focussed on promoting Chinese language teaching and community outreach programs, including public lectures and cultural events that engage with China’s long history and diversity from a variety of standpoints.